+The Company operates six softwood lumber mills in Ontario and Quebec, Canada and, in 2018, sold approximately \$179 million of softwood lumber into the United States from Canada.
 The United States and Canada have a history dating to the early 1980s of trade disputes relating to the export of softwood lumber from Canada into the United States.
 Each dispute has been resolved via agreement or litigation, which generally involved some combination of duties and/or quotas as well as a return of all or most of the duties previously paid by Canadian softwood lumber producers.
-The Company operates six softwood lumber mills in Ontario and Quebec, Canada and, in 2017, sold approximately \$226 million of softwood lumber into the United States from Canada.
 In October of 2015, a ten-year Softwood Lumber Agreement (the "SLA") between the United States and Canada, which resolved the 2001-2006 lumber dispute between the countries, expired.
-No agreement was reached to extend or renew it, and as a result, after a one-year cooling off period the United States commenced a dumping investigation of lumber exports from Canada into the U.S. In 2017, anti-dumping and countervailing duties were assessed by the United States Department of Commerce ("Commerce") on lumber exported into the United States, with the Company being assigned an anti-dumping duty rate of 6 percent and a countervailing duty rate of 14.1 percent.
+No agreement was reached to extend or renew it, and as a result, after a one-year cooling off period the United States commenced a dumping investigation of lumber exports from Canada into the U.S. In 2017, anti-dumping and countervailing duties were assessed by the United States Department of Commerce ("Commerce") on lumber exported into the United States, with the Company being assigned an anti-dumping duty rate of 6 percent and a countervailing duty rate of 14 percent.
 These duties are being legally challenged by Canada under both the North American Free Trade Agreement ("NAFTA") and World Trade Organization ("WTO") dispute resolution processes.
-The Company paid approximately \$11 million in lumber duties in 2017, but expects to eventually receive most of these duties back in the event of a favorable ruling under the NAFTA or WTO process or a settlement of the dispute.
-Because the imposition of duties, together with strong lumber demand, has resulted in favorable lumber pricing in the United States in 2017, these duties have not yet had a material adverse impact on the Company's business.
-However, no assurances can be given that the duties will be overturned or repaid through the legal process or a negotiated settlement, or that lumber pricing in the United States will continue to be sufficient to substantially offset their impact.
+The Company paid approximately \$26 million in lumber duties in 2018, but expects to eventually receive most of these duties back in the event of a favorable ruling under the NAFTA or WTO process or a settlement of the dispute.
+No assurances can be given that the duties will be overturned or repaid through the legal process or a negotiated settlement, or that lumber pricing, which as of December 31, 2018 was at very low levels in the United States, will be sufficient to substantially offset their impact.